 7th Grade Band - Prerequisite - Two years of band experience or obtain the approval of the Band Director. - Instructor: Mr. Sharp Seventh grade students will practice and perform with the High School Band.
 Students will learn through performance opportunities at football games, basketball games, and contests many different styles of music.
 They will also perform at the Christmas Concert, Spring Concert, and Graduation.
 The marching band will perform at all home football games during half-time.
 Students who play a band instrument but have not completed 2 years of study should contact Mr. Sharp at firstname.lastname@example.org for his recommendation.

-6th and 7th Grade Choir - This vocal music class will provide instruction to students in music theory, diction, harmonization, and performance.
+6th and 7th Grade Choir - Instructor: Ms. Owens - This vocal music class will provide instruction to students in music theory, diction, harmonization, and performance.
 This class is open to all students.

-6th and 7th Grade Art - Instructor: Mrs. Davis Students will study design, color, dimension, and perspective in multiple mediums.
+6th and 7th Grade Art - Instructor: Ms. Owens - Students will study design, color, dimension, and perspective in multiple mediums.
 This class is open to all students.

 Junior High Sports (Optional):

 Students are not required to participate in sports, however, sixth and seventh grade students who choose to participate in sports activities will receive information and schedules from their coaches.
-Junior High Sports will practice during 7th hour for the 2016-2017 school year.
+Junior High Sports will practice during 7th hour.
 Students may choose one activity for each season.
 Sports activities are scheduled into three seasons: